ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 {% endnote %}

 The [repository](https://github.com/ydb-platform/ydb-ansible-examples) contains two ready sets of templates for deploying a {{ ydb-short-name }} cluster of eight (redundancy model `block-4-2`) and nine servers (`mirror-3-dc`).
-Either of the provided options can be scaled to any required number of servers, taking into account a number of technical requirements.
+Both options can be scaled to any required number of servers, considering a number of technical requirements.

-To prepare your own template, you can follow the instructions below:
+To prepare your template, you can follow the instructions below:
 1. Create a copy of the directory with the ready example (`9-nodes-mirror-3-dc` or `8-nodes-block-4-2`).
 2. Specify the FQDNs of the servers in the file `TLS/ydb-ca-nodes.txt` and execute the script `ydb-ca-update.sh` to generate sets of TLS certificates.
-3. Make changes to the inventory files of the template according to the [instructions](#inventory-edit).
+3. Change the template's inventory files according to the [instructions](#inventory-edit).
 4. Make changes to the {{ ydb-short-name }} configuration file according to the [instructions](#ydb-config-prepare).
-5. Execute the command `ansible-playbook setup_playbook.yaml`, while in the directory of the cloned template.
+5. In the directory of the cloned template, execute the command `ansible-playbook setup_playbook.yaml`.

 ## Installation script execution plan for {{ ydb-short-name }} {#ydb-playbook-run}